Practices" for Software Development: Practices are Contextual, Never Best

 reflect that situation.
 They will adopt practices which meets their needs

-and tailor those practices accordingly.
+and tailor those practices accordingly, particularly when provided with the

 We actively work with clients around the world to